In accordance with Scripture, the MISSION of First Presbyterian Church is to “Change Lives and Make Disciples.”

-It’s not too late to join the team for FPC’s 5th Haiti Mission Trip, scheduled for April 22-29.
-Our team will conduct annual physicals and sick visits at the Haiti Outreach Ministries (HOM) clinic in Cite Soleil.
-Depending upon the skills and talents of our team members, we may provide other medical/surgical services as well.
-We will stay at the HOM guest house in Terre Noire.
+The Haiti mission team conducted annual physicals and sick visits at the Haiti Outreach Ministries (HOM) clinic in Cite Soleil, and stayed at the HOM guest house in Terre Noire.

 Matthew 25:40: “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’”

 The Global Outreach Ministry supported and collected for Operation Christmas Child through Samaritans Purse, throughout the year.
 The simple shoeboxes, filled with hygiene, school and personal items, bring joy to the children and they know they are receiving it through the word of Jesus Christ.
 Our goal at First Presbyterian is to collect these items, then have the youth assemble the shoeboxes during camp, retreats, and Sunday School.
 If you would like to help, please contact Robin Swift at 843-384-0959 or email@example.com.
 Best of all, pray for this project and these children who receive our gifts.